Online Anthropology Degree Programs

 A bachelor's degree in anthropology focuses on the diversity of human cultures.
 Students take basic courses in sociology and biology, including methods of identifying and analyzing social structures.

-An online anthropology masters degree program delves deeper into cultural and behavioral theory, and also includes research design and methods.
+An anthropology masters degree program delves deeper into cultural and behavioral theory, and also includes research design and methods.
 As a graduate student in anthropology, you will study the influences of geography, immigration, forensics, environment, politics, economy, and religion on cultures.
 Doctoral programs prepare students for independent research and teaching at the university level.

 An anthropology degree online program allows you to study when and where you want, without having to attend classes at a specific time and place - which is a big advantage for working adults.
 People with uncompleted degrees benefit greatly from online anthropology degree programs.
 With an accelerated bachelor degree program, for example, you may be able to complete your degree in 12-24 months, depending on how many credits you are able to transfer.
 Depending on the program, you will earn either a bachelor of science (BS) degree or a bachelor of arts (BA) degree in anthropology.